k78ma/quartz/content/4B/ECE 457A/Tabu Search.md

 ![[Tabu Search-1771728687983.webp]]

-### Diversification
+### Diversification (Long term memory)
 Despite tabu lists, Tabu search may be too local at times, causing it to miss good solutions in unexplored areas.
 Diversification aims to overcome this problem using a long-term *frequency memory*.
-This memory holds the total number of iterations in which certain components appear in the currenet solution or are involved in selected moves.
+This memory holds the total number of iterations in which certain components appear in the current solution or are involved in selected moves.

 Then, we can do **restart diversification** by forcing rarely-used components and restarting search.
 Or, we can do **continuous diversification**, where we bias the move evaluation by adding a frequency-related term to the objective.
 We can also penalize solutions that are too close to the current solution.